 Hello from Tbilisi, Georgia.

-I’m a car enthusiast with R33 skyline as my daily driver(no youtube channel, no instagram :smiley: just enjoying driving with my friends).
+I’m a car enthusiast with R33 skyline as my daily driver(no youtube channel, no instagram just enjoying driving with my friends).
 Between me and my friends we have 4 skylines and other cool enthusiast cars.

 That said, I was searching for affordable and useful 3D scanner to restore and modify parts for my car when I came across Revopoint MINI, I chose mini because I wanted precision for scanning interior details.
 I purchased bundle with turntable and later added stabilizer with power bank.
 Calibration and testing went pretty easy and well.
 So I started my first real project: